Juke Box Music: Release

 "Juke Box Music" was released as the second single from the band's 1976 Sleepwalker album, backed with "Sleepless Night" in the UK and Germany and with "Life Goes On" in the US.
 Despite the moderate commercial success of the band's previous single, it did not chart.
 "Juke Box Music" has since appeared on the Arista compilation album Come Dancing with The Kinks.
+It also gets the rare airplay on SiriusXM's Classic Rewind channel as well.

 Reception

 "Juke Box Music" has been positively reviewed by many critics.
 Robert Christgau recommended the track in his review of the Sleepwalker album, and Rolling Stone claimed that it "is the best song [on Sleepwalker]."
 AllMusic called the track "exceptional", and said it was "yet another impressionistic portrait by the Kinks' Ray Davies".

 GQ's Levesley named the song on his list of "sixteen The Kinks songs that soundtracked England perfectly," writing, "Even here, in a song that feels like very old-school Kinks, they manage to do something fresh thanks to Davies' idiosyncratic look at the world."